msalahz/contactory/README.md

 # 📇 Contactory

-A simple, fast and secure Contactory management application that helps users organize all their personal and professional contacts in one place.
+A simple, fast and secure Contactory management application that helps users organize all their personal and professional/ contacts in one place.

 🔗 **[Live Demo](https://contactory.consultin.dev/)**